 Skipping Intervals

-Skipping intervals are an excellent way to build cardiovascular endurance and agility.
+Skipping intervals is an excellent way to build cardiovascular endurance and agility.
 Each round lasts five minutes, with 20 seconds of intense skipping followed by 10 seconds of rest.
 Repeat this pattern for the same entire time and duration.

 Box Jumps